shizhouxing/GenBaB/README.md

 * `--nonlinear_split_method babsr-like`: Use a BaBSR-like branching heuristic instead of BBPS proposed in the paper.
 * `--branching_point_method uniform`: Disable optimized branching points.
 * `--nonlinear_split_relu_only`: For models with a mix of ReLU and other nonlinearities, only consider branching ReLU neurons, not other nonlinearities.

+## Running GenBaB on new models

+The design of GenBaB is intended to be general for models containing various nonlinearities.
+To run GenBaB on new models, it is recommended to prepare the model and specifications for verification following the general [VNN-COMP](https://github.com/verivital/vnncomp2024/issues/2#issue-2221794616) format.
+Specifically, in a folder, models can be provided as [ONNX](https://onnx.ai/) files, and specifications should be provided using the [VNN-LIB](https://www.vnnlib.org/) format.
+There should also be a CSV file `instances.csv` listing the instances, where each row in the CSV file contains the path to the ONNX file, VNN-LIB file, and the timeout (in seconds) for each instance.
+See the example of [`ml4acopf`](https://huggingface.co/datasets/zhouxingshi/GenBaB/tree/main/ml4acopf), as well as all the benchmarks used in [VNN-COMP 2024](https://github.com/ChristopherBrix/vnncomp2024_benchmarks).

+A configuration file is needed, and by default, you may use [`default_config.yaml`](./default_config.yaml).
+Then, follow the [usage](#usage) to run GenBaB.